Download This Sample

-- From 1592 forward, Havana was referred to as the “Key to the New World and Rampart of the West Indies”.
+- From 1592 onward, Havana was referred to as the “Key to the New World and Rampart of the West Indies”.

-- By the 17th century, Old Havana had expanded rapidly with lots of new buildings made of wood; unfortunately, ⅓ of the European population in Havana felt the effects of the Yellow fever epidemic in 1649.
+- By the 17th century, Old Havana had expanded rapidly with lots of new buildings made of wood.
+Unfortunately ¼ of the European population in Havana felt the effects of the Yellow fever epidemic in 1649.

 - By the 17th century, Havana had become one of the main shipbuilding centres.

-- By the middle of the 18th century, Havana was the 3rd largest city in the Americas (even more populous than New York!).
+- By the middle of the 18th century, Havana was the third largest city in the Americas (even more populous than New York).

-- To get Havana back from the British, Spain gave Britain Florida.
+- To get Havana back from the British, Spain gave Florida to Britain.